A guide to gifts of equity

 1. Talk with your lender

-If the lender only permits gifts of equity to be between family members, you may find that “family” is defined differently by lenders.
+If the lender only permits gifts of equity to family members, you may find that “family” is defined differently by lenders.
 Besides connecting with a lender, consider reaching out to a tax professional to learn more about the implications of a gift of equity that's unique to your set of circumstances.

 2. Get a professional appraisal

 When gifting equity, you'll also need a home appraisal.
-An appraisal gives valuable information about a property and justifies its fair market value.
-A home’s fair market value (FMV) needs to be assessed by an appraiser.
+An appraisal gives valuable information about a property and justifies its fair market value (FMV).
+A home's fair market value needs to be assessed by an appraiser.

 FMV is an estimate of the amount a home can be sold for.
 It's usually calculated by stacking it against prices of comparable homes that are sold nearby.